rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 Before moving on to the installation of NvChad, we need to make sure that we have an installation of Neovim available.
 If it is not already installed, you can install it from the EPEL repository.
 Keep in mind, though, that this version is older and does not provide everything that is needed for a fully functioning NvChad installation.
 For this reason, the author recommends that you skip the EPEL install procedure and use the "Installation from Precompiled Package" below.
 The EPEL version *is* an option however, so it is included here.

-To install the Neovim release provided by EPEL, we install if you have not already done so the repository.
+To install the Neovim release provided by EPEL, you'll need to install the repository itself if you have not done so already.

 ```bash
 dnf install epel-release
 ```

-And we type the following command to install the application:
+Type the following command to install the application:

 ```bash
 dnf install neovim